wayneirwin/applications/README.md

 applications
 ============

-Mobile and Web Development Apps
+This repo is for our Mobile and Web Development Apps: Its use is intended for private access only!